 The 1988 AGGS Sinningia Register lists the hybrid 'Betty Stoehr' as being from a selfing of S. eumorpha x S. speciosa, which would imply that the primary cross was fertile.
 I'm skeptical.

 One thing to note here is the distance between S. guttata and S. lindleyi.
 These species bear a distinct resemblance, particularly in the leaflike calyxes which surround the flowerbud.
-The nuclear DNA suggested that they were closely related, but the chloroplast DNA (inherited only in the seed-parent line) put them quite far apart, as indicated below.
+The nuclear DNA suggested that they were closely related, but the chloroplast DNA (inherited only in the seed-parent line) put them quite far apart, as indicated above.
 It will be interesting to see how this plays out in the future.

 Vanhouttea fruticulosa is a tuberless subshrub.